 Michiel van Ratingen, Euro NCAP’s secretary general, said: ‘As we mark 20 years at the forefront of road safety, we are very proud that Euro NCAP’s programme of safety tests has achieved major, life-saving improvements in cars and has helped Europe reach the lowest road fatality rate for any region in the world.

-‘We already test many more aspects of a car’s safety than we did when we started in 1997, and that is set to continue.
-Next year, we will test systems that recognise and avoid crashes with cyclists, and we’re lining up a very challenging roadmap for 2020 to 2025.’
+‘We already test many more aspects of a car’s safety than we did when we started in 1997, and that’s set to continue.
+Next year, we will test systems that recognise and avoid crashes with cyclists, and we’re lining up a very challenging road map for 2020 to 2025.’